 - • The temptation might be to create not much more than a bullet point list of plot points.
 “This happened, which really ruined Hero’s day.
 Because of this, Hero had to try and do this, but Bad Guy wasn’t having any of that.
 After a fight with Bad Guy, Hero eventually won out and managed to do what he needed to do.”
 No. Although it’s just a synopsis, it still needs to show that you’ve some talent as a writer.
 Unless the characters are bland and emotionless (in which case you have other problems), you need to convey some of the emotion that drives their thoughts and actions to do the things that they do.

 • It’s an idea borrowed from screenplays to include the name of main characters in caps on the first instance, identifying that character as significant to the story.

 • Don’t try and explain the underlying theme to the story, if there is one.
 The agent should, hopefully, be literate enough to recognise that your book is a light-hearted but profound examination of the human condition, as told through the eyes of a one-legged, transsexual ferry captain on the Dover-Calais route.

 • In a synopsis, you can throw all that “show, don’t tell” advice out of the window.
 Showing is wordy.
 Telling is economical.
-If your main character has a problem with authority, you don’t need to describe a lengthy scene where they ‘disrespect’ the headmaster.
+If your main character has a problem with authority, say exactly that in eight words.
+Don’t describe a lengthy 50 word scene where they ‘disrespect’ the headmaster.

 • Synopses don’t need to be written in the past tense, even if your book is.
 A synopsis written in present tense can be more vivid and compelling in many ways.
 At any event, use active language, not passive, and keep sentences punchy and informative, not long and rambling.